Nick Ward posted his sixth double double of the season.

 Bingham, Brown, Henry, Kithier & Loyer all sign with Spartans

 He returned to East Lansing for the 2007-08 season, having previously served as an assistant at MSU for seven seasons from 1996-2003.
-In his time at MSU, Garland has helped coach the Spartans to 11 NCAA Tournaments, seven Big Ten Championships, three Big Ten Tournament Championships, five Final Fours and one National Championship.
+In his time at MSU, Garland has helped coach the Spartans to 15 NCAA Tournaments, seven Big Ten Championships, five Big Ten Tournament Championships, six Final Fours and one National Championship.
 In fact, he has been on staff for every Big Ten Championship the Spartans have won under Tom Izzo.
 He excels in self-scouting and individual player improvement.
 His instruction led to six Spartans being selected in the NBA Draft during a three-year span from 2000-02.
-In total, he has worked with 11 Spartans that have been selected in the draft, including six in the last five seasons.
+In total, he has worked with 16 Spartans that have been selected in the draft, including six in the last five seasons.

-"Mike is someone who was here through our championship and Final Four runs, and helped build this program from the ground up," said Michigan State head coach Tom Izzo.
-"Mike has a tremendous passion for coaching and developing relationships with players.
-He helps instill the toughness necessary to compete at the championship level."
+“Mike is someone who was here through our championship and Final Four runs, and helped build this program from the ground up,” said Izzo at the time of Garland’s return.
+“Mike has a tremendous passion for coaching and developing relationships with players.
+He helps instill the toughness necessary to compete at the championship level.”

 In 2006-07, Garland served as associate head coach at SMU under Matt Doherty.
 Prior to that, he was head coach for three seasons at Cleveland State, posting a 23-60 record, while increasing the Vikings’ win total each season.
 In his second season, the Vikings improved by six wins in Horizon League play, which was the fifth-best improvement in league history.